synterra/grumphp-drupal-check/README.md

 # Description

 This repository adds a task for GrumPHP that launchs drupal-check.
-During a commit if drupal-check finds code that will be deprecated in drupal 9 GrumPHP won't let the commit happen.
+During a commit check Drupal code for deprecations and discover bugs via static analysis.
+If a deprecated code is detected, it won't pass.

 # Installation